TeriPastorino/Bloccit/README.md

 * Deployment instructions

 * ...
+Making a change to be able to save and push to repo/problems with origin

 Please feel free to use a different markup language if you do not plan to run
 <tt>rake doc:app</tt>.